WojciechLamperski/Java-Collections/QUEUE.md

 ### PriorityQueue

 PriorityQueue in Java is a class that implements the Queue interface and provides an ordered collection where the elements are ordered according to their natural ordering or by a Comparator provided at the time of queue construction.
 Unlike a regular queue, where elements are processed in the order they were inserted (FIFO), a PriorityQueue orders its elements based on priority, with the highest (or lowest) priority element being served first.
 It implements Queue, but doesn't extend any class.
+It implements Queue and extends AbstractQueue.

 PriorityQueue uses a binary heap (specifically a min-heap by default) to store its elements.
 A binary heap is a complete binary tree, where each node has a higher (or lower, depending on the heap type) priority than its children.
 Here are the key points on how it works:
 + Heap Structure: The elements are stored in an array-backed binary heap, where the root element is always the one with the highest priority (for a min-heap) or lowest priority (for a max-heap).
 The heap property is maintained, meaning the parent node is always less than (in a min-heap) or greater than (in a max-heap) its child nodes.